WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Project Protocol and Models

 \subsubsection{Subproject 1: Tropical Cyclones}

-The 3-day initializations prescribed in the core protocol provide limited sampling of infrequent events like tropical cyclones \citep{Chen23}.
-Subproject 1 (SP1; Fig.~\ref{earth}) is an optional extension that asks contributors to provide tropical cyclone tracking inputs for daily forecast initializations.
-Algorithms developed by JMA \citep{Yamaguchi17} and GFDL \citep{Marchok21} will be used to create a common set of WP-MIP tracking files.
+The 3-day initialization interval prescribed in the core protocol provides limited sampling of infrequent events like tropical cyclones \citep{Chen23}.
+Subproject 1 (SP1; Fig.~\ref{earth}) is an optional extension that asks contributors to provide tropical cyclone tracking inputs from daily forecast initializations.
+Algorithms developed by JMA \citep{Yamaguchi17} and GFDL \citep{Marchok21} have been used to create a common set of WP-MIP tracking files.
 These data will facilitate tropical cyclone evaluation by reducing sampling and tracking uncertainties.
 The SP1 leads (coauthors J.-H. Chen and M. Ujjie) are coordinating with the WMO Working Group on Tropical Meteorology Research to ensure that efficient tropical cyclone diagnostic and verification activities play an important role in model evaluation.